vstakhov/libucl/doc/api.md

 ~~~

 This function is similar to the previous with the exception that it accepts the additional argument `emitter` that defines the concrete set of output functions.
 This emit function could be useful for custom structures or streams emitters (including C++ ones, for example).

+# Conversion functions

+Conversion functions are used to convert UCL objects to primitive types, such as strings, numbers or boolean values.
+There are two types of conversion functions:

+- safe: try to convert an ucl object to a primitive type and fail if such a conversion is not possible
+- unsafe: return primitive type without additional checks, if the object cannot be converted then some reasonable default is returned (NULL for strings and 0 for numbers)

+Also there is a single `ucl_object_tostring_forced` function that converts any UCL object (including compound types - arrays and objects) to a string representation.
+For compound and numeric types this function performs emitting to a compact json format actually.

+Here is a list of all conversion functions:

+- `ucl_object_toint` - returns `int64_t` of UCL object
+- `ucl_object_todouble` - returns `double` of UCL object
+- `ucl_object_toboolean` - returns `bool` of UCL object
+- `ucl_object_tostring` - returns `const char *` of UCL object (this string is NULL terminated)
+- `ucl_object_tolstring` - returns `const char *` and `size_t` len of UCL object (string can be not NULL terminated)
+- `ucl_object_tostring_forced` - returns string representation of any UCL object

+Strings returned by these pointers are associated with the UCL object and exist over its lifetime.
+A caller should not free this memory.